In

 2002 the club became members of the East Region of the SJFA along with all

-relegated after one season to the Tayside Region Premier Division, in which
+relegated after one season to the Tayside Region Premier Division.

 duel registration of players between the two clubs along with the sharing